JayHarrisonAhn/CAUDormitory/README.md

  * 한진수() :
  * 강제순() :

+## Backend Information
 ### Database
- * A Firebase Database is operating by lbr0452000.
+ * This project uses Firebase.
- * Crawler for this project is at https://github.com/lbr0452000/CAUDormitory_Crawler
+ * Crawler for this project is opened at https://github.com/lbr0452000/CAUDormitory_Crawler
  * All backend servers are operated by lbr0452000.

 ### Advertisement